FIBA Europe SuperCup Women

 The SuperCup Women (or Women SuperCup) is a super cup competition organized by FIBA Europe and contested between the winners of EuroLeague Women and EuroCup Women.

 History

 The first edition of the Cup took place on October 20, 2009, and was contested between Spartak Moscow Region and Galatasaray in Vidnoye.

-The SuperCup Women was in 2015 played in Final Four format between finalists of EuroLeague Women and EuroCup Women.
+In 2015 the SuperCup Women was played in a Final Four format between the finalists of EuroLeague Women and EuroCup Women.

+In 2023, Fenerbahçe became the first and only Turkish club to date to win the title by beating France's LDLC ASVEL Féminin – the point differential of 57 is a record in the competition's history.

+Spartak Moscow Region and Beretta-Famila played on October 16, 2008 during 2008–09 EuroLeague Women as an unofficial SuperCup game.